splunk/observability-workshop/content/en/resources/local-hosting/multipass.md

 ## 6. Create Terraform variables file

-Variables are kept in file `terrform.tfvars` and we provide a template as `terraform.tfvars.template` to copy and edit:
+Variables are kept in file `terrform.tfvars` and we provide a template, `terraform.tfvars.template`, to copy and edit:

 ```bash
 cp terraform.tfvars.template terraform.tfvars
 ```

-The file `terraform.tfvars` is ignored by git and should not be committed to the repository.

 Edit `terraform.tfvars` and set the variables accordingly to your needs e.g.